CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/difficulty_of_meaning.md

 Has anyone proposed this before?

-### **Short answer:**
-No — not in this form.
+Short answer: not in this integrated form.

-### **Long answer:**
-Cognitive science proposed:

-- schemas
-- frames
-- scripts
-- situation models

-AI proposed:

-- symbolic logic
-- semantic networks
-- ontologies
-- embeddings
-- transformers

-But none proposed:
+Longer answer:
+Cognitive science has long worked with schemas, frames, scripts, and situation models.
+AI has developed symbolic logic, semantic networks, ontologies, embeddings, transformers, dialogue-state tracking, and related techniques.

+What TS combines in a single architecture is:

-- a raw → canonical boundary
+- an explicit raw → canonical boundary
+- a focus on invariant attributes treated as state variables
-- deterministic meaning extraction
+- deterministic meaning extraction and commitment
-- invariant attributes
 - replay determinism
-- identity continuity
-- laptop‑scale cognition

-TS is the first system to:

-- define meaning as a structured invariant set
-- define cognitive events
-- define a deterministic meaning pipeline
-- define replay determinism
-- define identity continuity
+- identity continuity as a first-class concern
-- define importance continuity
+- importance continuity
-- define a laptop‑scale cognitive architecture
+- a design target of laptop-scale operation

-This is new.
+The distinctive contribution is the integration of these elements into one coherent, deterministic, resource-constrained cognitive architecture centered on the raw → canonical distinction.

 ---